Russia gas flows to Europe via Ukraine disrupted by war for the first time

 The shutting down of the Sokhranivka pumping station is the first serious disruption of Russia’s gas transit business via Ukraine since the war started on February 24.

-Russian gas had been flowing gas via both entry points normally despite the conflict, although most of the time at lower rates than the transit deal envisages.
+Russian gas had been flowing via both entry points normally despite the conflict, although most of the time at lower rates than the transit deal envisaged.

 Sokhranivka (Sokhranovka in Russian) handles about a third of Russian gas flows entering Ukraine.
 The rest passes through the Sudzha station, which is further away from the occupied territories in eastern Ukraine.